tjortiz17/TicTacTryMe/README.md

 # TicTacTryMe
-Tic Tac Toe app written for Android in Java
+Tic Tac Toe app written for Android in Java.
+Uses minor AI with a computer player making it difficult to beat.